 Do classes have specific start and end dates?

 Yes, each SM course has a designated start and end date.
 WKU uses the semester system and classes are approximately 15-weeks long.
 Fall semester typically starts late in August, and the Spring semester in late January.
-There are a limited number of summer school courses available (mostly General Education classes).

 How long will my program take to complete?